MCT-master/mct-master.github.io/_posts/2020-10-17-aleksati-samtar.md

 -->

 ### Sample Space
 To categorize and organize samples, I created a 2D sample-space in Pure Data.
-The purpose of such a space was to enable easy and dynamic navigation of sample clusters from the SamTar.
+The purpose of such a space was to enable easy and dynamic navigation of sample clusters from the SamTar itself.
 This space consists of multiple **scenes** (tracks) each with n-number of **segments** (section within a track), filled with x-number of **audio files/samples**.
-Also, as a general principle, I wanted the project to focus on how minimal input can control complex processes, so essentially how "one-to-many" mappings can benefit "one-man-band" type instruments (Morreale, McPherson 2019, p.2).
+Also, as a general principle, I wanted to focus on how minimal input could control complex processes, so essentially how "one-to-many" mappings could benefit "one-man-band" type instruments (Morreale, McPherson 2019, p.2).
 The result was a simple button, mounted on the guitar, that skips segments and scenes when pressed.

 In my prototyped version I was able to implement an LED array in [**p5**](https://p5js.org/) visually displaying the "location" of the player in the current sample-space.
 Optimally, this would be implemented in a physical Adafruit NeoPixel LED array mounted on the instrument itself.